 Some of the most eminent philosophers of the last hundred years have been members of the College, among them Bertrand Russell, G E Moore, and Ludwig Wittgenstein.
 Trinity today is a lively place with a large and varied community of philosophers.
 At any one time we expect to have around nine undergraduates reading for the Philosophy Tripos and half a dozen graduates studying for a master’s degree or a doctorate.

-The College has eight Fellows who between them cover most branches of the subject: Simon Blackburn; Jeremy Butterfield; George Corbett; Nicholas Denyer; Sachiko Kusukawa; John Marenbon; Huw Price and Bernhard Salow.
+The College has six Fellows who between them cover most branches of the subject: Simon Blackburn, Jeremy Butterfield, Nicholas Denyer, Sachiko Kusukawa, John Marenbon and Huw Price.
 Nicholas Denyer is the Director of Studies.

 The Trinity College Philosophy Essay Prize is intended to encourage ambitious and talented Year 12 or Lower Sixth students who may be considering applying to university to read Philosophy or a related discipline.
 See the Philosophy pages for further details.